19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(4A) Approval of a container investment manager under this section may be granted between 1st March 2011 and 31st May 2016 (both dates inclusive) for such period not exceeding 5 years as the Minister may specify, except that the Minister may extend the period so specified for such further periods as he thinks fit.
+(4A) Approval of a container investment manager under this section may be granted between 1st March 2011 and 31st May 2021 (both dates inclusive) for such period not exceeding 5 years as the Minister may specify, except that the Minister may extend the period so specified for such further periods as he thinks fit.

 [29/2010; 22/2011]

 [Act 37 of 2014 wef 27/11/2014]

+[Act 2 of 2016 wef 11/04/2016]

 (5) In this section —